Embracing curiosity

 Curiosity is a human trait we are hard-wired to enjoy.
 The act of pursuing curiosity stimulates the production of dopamine in your body, which is why doing things like reading whodunit stories, finding a new hobby, and exploring the depths of your favorite subjects can feel so GOOD.

-The episode begins by exploring three types of curiosity:
+In the episode I describe three different types of curiosity:

-Self-Directed Curiosity: This is more a tool or strategy you can use to get “unstuck” when you feel low or dissatisfied.
+This is more a tool or strategy you can use to get “unstuck” when you feel "low" or dissatisfied.
 It’s essentially an inward application of both types of curiosity.
 Empathic curiosity helps you compassionately explore your thoughts and feelings; epistemic curiosity helps you consider why and what else might be possible.

-Throughout the episode, Linda and I explore a range of stories and experiences where we’ve used curiosity in our own lives.
+Throughout the episode, Linda and I explore a range of stories and experiences where we’ve used curiosity - speaking to examples in all three areas.

 👉 What prevents us from pursuing curiosity?